Langfang Sourcing Agent | BJ-TJ Electronics

 What is the realistic logistics path for Langfang exports to Europe and North America? +

 The two standard paths are air via PKX or PEK, and sea via Tianjin Xingang.
 For air freight: PKX (30 min from Langfang) serves Lufthansa Cargo, China Southern Cargo, and international integrators with connections to Frankfurt, Amsterdam, and London in 3–5 days; PEK (45 min) offers higher carrier frequency.
 For sea freight: Tianjin Xingang is 60 km east of Langfang — the standard route is road trucking to Xingang for FCL or LCL booking.
 Transit times to Rotterdam run 28–32 days; to Los Angeles, 16–20 days.
-For time-sensitive electronics shipments, the dual-airport access is a practical advantage — buyers can select PKX vs PEK based on departure availability and carrier rates.
+For time-sensitive electronics shipments, the dual-airport access is a practical advantage — a reliable supply chain manager can select PKX vs PEK based on departure availability and carrier rates.

 All guides →Have a sourcing project in mind?